Naturally Daily

 If you are a professional you probably spend most of your day at the workplace.
 Many work professionals complain that their hectic schedule leaves them with little time for eating or drinking.
 Some indulge in junk foods for their meals because these quick bites can save their time.

-You should exercise self-control in matters of foods and beverages at all cost.
+You should exercise self-control in matters of foods and beverages at all costs.
 Junk, oily, greasy foods, and carbonated drinks can affect your productivity and make you feel sluggish.
 [5]

 3. Watch Your Posture and Find Time to Stretch Yourself.

 A desk-bound job takes a toll on your neck and spine.
-You need to be conscious about your posture as you pass long hours in one sitting.
+You need to be conscious of your posture as you pass long hours in one sitting.

 You can do a number of things to improve your posture at work.
 At first, keep your computer screen at eye levels to prevent neck strain.
 You can avoid slouching by using a lumbar support tool.